ApiLogicServer/Docs/docs/Tech-AI.md

 There are also products that automate this, such as [LiteStream](https://litestream.io/guides/azure/){:target="_blank" rel="noopener"}.

 Of course, you can use a database such as MySQL, Postgres, Oracle or SqlServer, as [described here](..DevOps-Containers-Deploy-Multi/){:target="_blank" rel="noopener"}.
+Local databases can be migrated to Azure in a number of ways, such as [this example using MySqlWorkBench](https://www.youtube.com/watch?v=uxSDpZnFa18){:target="_blank" rel="noopener"}.